Taxation of international executives.

 Withholding of tax in Bangladesh is handled through Pay-As-You-Earn (PAYE)

-In Bangladesh there is Double Taxation Avoidance Agreement (DTAA) with other countries to have the tax relief.
+In Bangladesh there is Double Taxation Avoidance Agreement (DTAA) with other countries/territories to have the tax relief.
 Subject to certain conditions and obtaining tax exemption certificate from NBR.

 Assignee (only resident and non-resident Bangladeshi) can get investment tax credit through investing in government specified area.
-Amount of investment tax credit is lower of 25% of total taxable income or actual investment or BDT 15,000,000.
+Amount of investment tax credit is lower of 25 percent of total taxable income or actual investment or BDT15,000,000.

-Expatriates are not allowed to tax credit or investment allowance even though he becomes a tax resident in Bangladesh.
+Expatriates are not allowed to tax credit or investment allowance even though they become a tax resident in Bangladesh.
 Double taxation treaties are not applicable in Bangladesh.
 If income accrues or arises in Bangladesh to the assignee is taxable.

 The investment tax rebate is calculated as follows: